 I have encountered a lot of challenges as an entrepreneur.
 Often, things do not go as planned and it's quite difficult to choose a career path that's 'less traveled'.
 I'm still learning and like everyone, I'm still a work in progress.
 There will always be people who try to bring me down and doubt the advocacy.
 However, I try to remember that to promote a good cause, I must also embody my principles.
 I will always be ethical and fair to the artisans, no matter how difficult financially or logistically.

 The Philippines receives an over donation of clothing from Canada and the US, which end up clogging the country’s landfills.
-To raise awareness about textile waste, Olivia & Diego upcycles their jewelry from old T-shirts.
+To raise awareness about textile waste, En Route (formerly known as Olivia & Diego) upcycles part of their jewelry collection from old T-shirts.

 I emailed tons of partners - which included NGOs in Davao City.
 They were the first ones to respond.
 Honestly, I had no idea at that time how bad the situation was and still is in Davao City.
 It was only when I met with the Executive Director of an NGO, who works with rescuing sex trafficked women, that the situation came to light.
 At first, I was interested in looking into different social issues.
 But when I learned of how prevalent the issue of prostitution was (which is quite taboo in a predominantly Catholic country like the Philippines), I was interested in learning more and being part of their story.

 4) Being a woman and an entrepreneur has it's fair share of challenges in any country you go to.
 Have you experienced discrimination yourself?
 How do you overcome it?